 - Updates: How often does the platform need to be updated?

 - Coverage: How many customers can you reach using the platform?

 - Cost: Is it possible to advertise on the platform and, if so, what does it cost?

 Essentially, the different platforms can be grouped according to the following categories:

 is the most well-known and wide-spread social network.
 More than 2 billion people make use of their services worldwide and have a Facebook profile.
 They can upload images and videos, chat, publish information about their business and offers etc. However, Facebook's biggest plus is its extensive coverage which is crucial for word of mouth.
 If a user "likes" your page and then chooses to interact with you, your updates will be displayed in this user's feed and are thus visible to all this user's friends.

 That means: If your customers are members of the public then Facebook is the best choice for you.
 See Facebook as a chance to reach out to target groups which were previously difficult to make contact with as Facebook has the most regular users.

 has tasked itself with maintaining company contacts and establishing new ones.
 LinkedIn users can create a profile with their CV.
 Small and medium-sized businesses can make use of it for the purpose of exchanging and expanding company relationships.
-You can also set a goal for yourself; for example, to establish an international network of customer acquisition and loyalty.
+You can also set yourself the goal, for example, to establish an international network of customer acquisition and loyalty.
 Besides that, you can also use LinkedIn for personal recruitment.

 That means: If your customers are business professionals, then LinkedIn is the perfect way to get in touch with them.

 If you would like to use Pinterest as a marketing instrument for your company, you should create a company account instead of a private account.
-This will provide you with special offers for businesses, such as Pinterest Analytics, if you have already have a private profile on Pinterest.
+This will provide you with special offers for businesses, such as Pinterest Analytics.

 That means: If you are tech savvy and dare to create small videos, then you should definitely use this option and upload your videos to YouTube.